Barcelona, Spain

 Partner

-Stepping off the Lake Lucerne boat into the port of Vitznau, one is immediately welcomed by the bright red train cars of the first cog railway in continental Europe.
-With laid track climbing all the way up to the summit of towering Mt.
-Rigi, the inventor behind this engineering feat took railroading to new heights.
+The town of Vitznau, hugging the shore of Lake Lucerne, welcomes you with the bright red train cars of the first cog railway in continental Europe.
+With tracks climbing to the summit of Mount Rigi, this engineering feat literally took railroading to new heights.

 Looking to read more about this area of the world?
 This location exists in a guide: